MicrosoftDocs/defender-docs/defender-endpoint/linux-support-ebpf.md

 **5. What Should I Do in Case There Are Issues?**

-- Contact Support: If you encounter any issues during or after your transition to eBPF, please reach out to our support team for assistance.
-We are committed to ensuring a smooth transition and are available to help resolve any challenges you may face.
+- Contact Support: If you encounter any issues during or after your transition to eBPF, contact technical support for assistance.
+We're committed to ensuring a smooth transition and are available to help resolve any challenges you may face.

 - Support Channels: You can contact support via the Microsoft Defender portal.
 Additionally, our knowledge base and community forums are valuable resources for troubleshooting common issues.